 |Specialized coverages and expertise|

-Another benefit is that insurance companies for exotic cars also use agreed value: This is the price that you and your insurer agree the car is worth, and it's the amount you'll be paid if your car is totaled or stolen.
+Another benefit is that insurance companies for exotic cars also use agreed value.
+This is the price that you and your insurer agree the car is worth, and it's the amount you'll be paid if your car is totaled or stolen.
 With a regular car insurance policy, your insurer determines the maximum amount you'll be paid based on its purchase cost and depreciation.